 The board of directors of MTY (the "Board") established a dividend policy during the course of 2010 and has updated the policy yearly.
-Pursuant to the policy, the Company intends to pay a quarterly dividend of 21.0¢ per share in 2022 (18.5¢ per share in 2021 after the quarterly dividend was restored on August 13, 2021; 18.5¢ per share in 2020 prior to the suspension on April 6, 2020 of the quarterly dividend as a measure to preserve capital resources during the pandemic; and 16.5¢ per share in 2019), if and when declared by the Board, after consideration of the present level of cumulative cash flow and the ongoing working capital needs of the Company, and after taking into consideration the future financing needs of the Company for new corporate acquisitions.
-In its normal considerations, the Company also takes into consideration retaining the flexibility for other capital allocation strategies including possible share buybacks under the

-Company's existing NCBI and debt repayments.
+Pursuant to the policy, the Company intends to pay a quarterly dividend of 25.0¢ per share in 2023 (21.0¢ per share in 2022; 18.5¢ per share in 2021 after the quarterly dividend was restored on August 13, 2021; and 18.5¢ per share in 2020 prior to the suspension on April 6, 2020 of the quarterly dividend as a measure to preserve capital resources during the COVID-19 pandemic), if and when declared by the Board, after consideration of the present level of cumulative cash flow and the ongoing working capital needs of the Company, and after taking into consideration the future financing needs of the Company for new corporate acquisitions.
+In its normal considerations, the Company also takes into consideration retaining the flexibility for other capital allocation strategies including possible share buybacks under the Company's existing NCBI and debt repayments.
 The Board reviews this policy when deemed necessary to assess its adequacy.
 Under normal circumstances, the dividend policy is designed to allow sufficient flexibility to continue investing in the Company's growth while providing returns to its shareholders.

-On January 18, 2022, the Company announced its intention to increase its quarterly dividend to 21.0¢ for 2022.
-The 21.0¢ dividend was paid on February 15, 2022 to shareholders registered in the Company's records at the end of the business day on February 3, 2022.
+On January 18, 2023, the Company announced its intention to increase its quarterly dividend to 25.0¢ for 2023.
+The 25.0¢ dividend was paid on February 15, 2023 to shareholders registered in the Company's records at the end of the business day on February 3, 2023.